p4ulinely/fintwitibov/README.md

     - Method to convert lib Onto-PT into object.
     - Method to return the word polarizations.
     - Method to return the polarization of an entire phrase/tweet.
-    - Endpoint to return sentiment of the day
+    - Endpoint to return sentiment of the day and its tokens.

 ## To Do

-- `(doing)` Integrate sentiment library to the project.
 - Websocket to watch tweets from specific profile
 	- Generate JSON of frequencies and store them.
 - Create cloud of sentiments of last month, week and day VS IBOV volatility.